 A study of the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
 There will be an emphasis on interactions between maturational processes and environmental factors.
 While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
 3 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: D7 or E; IGETC: 4G.
-C-ID#: CDEV100.
-Degree Applicable, Credit Grading Option: GR
+Transfer: CSU, UC; CSU GE: D, E; IGETC: 4.
+C-ID#: CDEV 100

-ECD 60 INTRODUCTION TO THE 3 UNITS YOUNG CHILD WITH EXCEPTIONAL NEEDS
+ECD 60 INTRODUCTION TO THE YOUNG CHILD 3 UNITS WITH EXCEPTIONAL NEEDS